kragen/dernocua/text/microlisp.md

 in a sixteenth of the symbols’ value cells or function cells or whatever at a time.

-\* They did also consider numbers to be “atoms”.
+\* They did also consider numbers to be “atoms”, just not “literal atoms”.

 Aha, here’s the resolution to the dilemma above about overlapping memory areas: although the call stack starts at 0o200_000, followed by